Vegan Dips, Salad Dressings, and Sauces

 Hummus can be used in many dishes, but I think it's best straight up.
 There are so many variations of hummus out there that you could likely make a different one every day of the year!

 Play around with this basic recipe.
-This is one of the best vegan dips because it's so versatile; can be served as an appetizer before a dinner party, as a dip at a soiree, or served right alongside a tasty spread of Middle Eastern food.
+It's so versatile; can be served as an appetizer before a dinner party, as a dip at a soiree, or served right alongside a tasty spread of Middle Eastern food.

-• 2 1/2 cups cooked garbanzo beans (may also use canned beans)
+• 2 1/2 cups pre-cooked garbanzo beans (may also use canned beans)

 • 1-2 cloves of garlic